Clunes Football Netball Club: History

-Clunes was a dominating force during the fifties and sixties, as they made the Grand Final in thirteen of eighteen seasons but for only five wins.
-Their main competitor was Bungaree who meet them in seven Grand Finals during the sixties.
+Clunes was a dominating force during the fifties and sixties, as they played in thirteen CDFL grand finals, for five premiership wins.
+Clunes won the 1963 CDFL premiership, but then lost four CDFL grand finals in a row to Springbank from 1964 to 1967.

-Clunes would remain in the Clunes league until it merged with the Ballarat and Bacchus Marsh Football League to form the Central Highlands Football League, with Clunes among the new competition's fifteen founder members.
+Clunes remained in the Clunes Football League until it merged with the Ballarat and Bacchus Marsh Football League to form the Central Highlands Football League in 1979, with Clunes among the new competition's fifteen founder members.